Lmachii/lmachii.github.io/projects/project-4.md

 ---
 layout: project
 type: project
-image: images/arduino.jpg
+image: images/rainbowclubs.png
-title: Arduino Steering Wheel
+title: ICS 314 Project: Rainbow Clubs
-permalink: projects/arduinowheel
+permalink: projects/rainbowclubs
 # All dates must be YYYY-MM-DD format!
-date: 2017-10-15
+date: 2019-4-5
 labels:
+  - Javascript
+  - Meteor
+  - React
-  - Arduino
+  - Semantic UI
-  - C
+  - CSS
-  - Circuits
+  - HTML
-summary: A simple circuit that utilizes various arduino libraries to create a steering wheel with pedals that can be used on a PC.
+summary: This is a website that displays all information for registered clubs at UH Manoa.
+It also has functions that allows updating club information, review clubs, and moderator capabilities.
 ---

 The purpose of this project was simply the desire to create a steering wheel pedal combo for a much lower cost than commercial products.
 The basis of this project uses an arduino nano.
 I have used various libraries such as the controller library as well as a specific steering wheel library.